WatForm/org.alloytools.alloy/org.alloytools.alloy.core/src/main/java/ca/uwaterloo/watform/portus/ALLOY-CHANGES.md

   generic between Fortress and Kodkod solutions.
 Made `A4Solution`'s `atom2name` and `atom2sig` methods public so they can be added to `AlloySolution`.
 - Made `A4TupleSet`'s constructor public so that Portus can call it.
+- Small modifications in `SimpleCLI` to support dumping SMTLIB from the command line.